 Learn More About the 2 Most Common Incontinence Products: Liners & Pads

 Many people use more than one incontinence product to help manage symptoms.
-One of the most asked questions, according to the NorthShore.com Customer Care & Service team, is which product offers the most absorbency to stay dry.
+One of the most asked questions, according to NorthShore’s Customer Care & Service team, is which offers the most absorbency to stay leak-free and dry.
 The answer?
 It depends on each customer.
-Every person's incontinence is unique to them.
-Everyone experiences different leakage concerns, health histories, mobility levels and lifestyles.
+Every person's incontinence experience is unique to them.
+Everyone experiences different leakage issues, health histories, mobility levels and lifestyles.

-There are many absorbent products on the market today from light and moderate to heavier and total incontinence coverage.
-NorthShore specializes in moderate, heavier and total incontinence protection.
-Our goal is to help identify the most effective product.
+There are many absorbent products on the market today.
+Many store brands offer lighter leak protection choices.
+NorthShore specializes in moderate and heavy to total incontinence protection.
+Our goal is to help identify the most effective products so customers can live life to the fullest.
 A good place to start for many people is with a liner, which offers lighter coverage.
-For individuals with heavier incontinence who want added protection from a disposable undergarment such as an adult diaper or pull-on underwear, adding a booster pad is a great way to double absorbency.
+For individuals with more frequent leaks and heavier incontinence who want extra protection, using a booster pad with a disposable undergarment such as a tab-style brief, pull-on underwear or liner provides more coverage.
+Northshore EternaDry Booster Pads can even be stacked for added absorbency.

-A booster pad, also known as a diaper doubler, is basically the same thing but without the plastic backing.
-And, it is designed to be used in combination with other incontinence products such as a tab-style brief or pull-up style disposable underwear.
-A helpful way to remember what a booster pad does is to remember it actually boosts the absorbency of any disposable undergarment.
-When urine touches the booster pad, it “flows through” to the brief or pull-on underneath, holding more liquid than it usually would be able to hold.
+A booster pad, also known as a diaper doubler, does not have plastic backing and is designed to be worn with other incontinence products such as a tab-style brief, pull-up style underwear or a liner.
+A helpful way to remember what a booster pad does is to remember it actually “boosts” the absorbency of a disposable undergarment.
+When urine touches the booster pad, it “flows through” to the brief, pull-on or liner underneath, offering extra protection and added absorbency.

 Advantages of Booster Pads

-So what is the advantage of adding an incontinence pad?
+So what is the advantage of using a booster pad?
 Additional capacity!
-There are two ways to get more capacity when needed, either move up to a more absorbent diaper/pull-on or add a booster.
+There are two ways to get more capacity when needed, either move up to a more absorbent brief/protective underwear or add a booster.
 We find many customers use a variety of products for various needs.
 At home, sometimes a lower absorbency product is used on weekends when the bathroom may be close and convenient.

-At night or when away from home, either a higher absorbency product or a booster is the preferred solution.
+At night or when away from home for a long period of time, either a higher absorbency product or the addition of a booster is the preferred solution.
 Adding the extra absorbency allows the wearer to sleep through the night and wake up dry.
-When out in public, a booster can provide added security against embarrassing leaks.
+During the day and when out in public, a booster can provide added security against embarrassing leaks.

 Tip: You can add multiple boosters if necessary, just stack them as needed.
 The adhesive backing on NorthShore Booster Pads will help them stack and stay in place.
 Wet boosters can easily be peeled up to remove and the diaper/underwear below will still have plenty of capacity and use left.